What is the best CPAP alternative?

 CPAP remains the most effective treatment for sleep apnea — but for people who genuinely cannot tolerate it, several evidence-based alternatives exist.
 The mandibular advancement device has the strongest evidence base among non-surgical alternatives for mild to moderate OSA.
 Positional therapy, weight management, and lifestyle modifications are useful adjuncts.
 Inspire therapy offers a surgical option for appropriate severe OSA patients who are CPAP-intolerant.

 The right alternative depends on your specific OSA severity, anatomy, and circumstances — and should be determined with a qualified sleep clinician, not chosen independently.
-If you’re managing bruxism alongside sleep apnea, your dentist is the parallel conversation.
+If you’re managing bruxism alongside sleep apnea, tooth protection is a parallel conversation with your dentist — browse the Reviv range of FDA-registered Class I appliances for grinding pressure protection.